 From batteries to belly plates, camping cables to canopies, fenders to floor mats, rock sliders to roof racks, snorkels to solar panels, tow bars to tyres, winches to wheel spacers, you sell it all.

-If it’s got four wheels and looks better covered in mud than as if it’s just visited the car wash, you want to kit it out.
+If it’s got four wheels and looks better covered in mud, you want to kit it out.

 You like nothing more than to see a scrawny bakkie enter your shop, get a workover and exit looking like Arnold Schwarzenegger wearing tyres and a snorkel.

 But are you doing everything in your power to get more 4×4’s into your shop?

 Are you active on Facebook, forever liking other people’s stuff and sharing your own?

 Do you own a Facebook page for your 4×4 business?

 When you post to it, what’s the response?
 Do you get likes and shares?
 Or do you make sales?

 I know people love their likes and shares but they’re literally called vanity metrics in my industry.